hc-tcg/hc-tcg/QUESTIONS.md

 # Crossbow - Are weaknesses applied to the damage to afk (so 30dmg instead of 10?)
 If so if both active or afkf hermit are weak do both receive extra 20dmg?
 # Does hermit keep shield/golden_armor after being attacked with golden axe?
 # When I kill myself using TNT attack, should I pick new active hermit this turn or wait for the next one?
+# Does Bed sleeping activate after end turns or immediately (so player can't attack in the turn he used the bed?)